The 10 most important MDM system features your organization needs

 4. Remote control of devices

-A good MDM system allows you to remotely manage mobile devices, and access their screen in real time.
+A good MDM system allows you to remotely manage mobile devices, and have real-time access to their screen.
 The administrator can see exactly what the user is seeing and can take control of the device.

 This allows: